ppy/osu-wiki/news/2022/2022-01-08-new-featured-artist-dgk.md

 We've snagged **9** tracks for [**DGK**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/229), all emitting that perfect *rhythm game song* aura.
 You know what we're talking about.
 You know you like it.

-See what the hype's all about by watching a replay of [this straight-slider-focused map](https://osu.ppy.sh/beatmapsets/1667057) hosted by [-Sylvari](https://osu.ppy.sh/users/3493804).
+See what the hype's all about by watching a replay of [this straight-slider-focused map](https://osu.ppy.sh/beatmapsets/1667057) hosted by ::-Sylvari::{ user-id=3493804 }.
 Once that's done, the rest of these previews are waiting for you:

 <div align="center">
     <video width="85%" controls>